-As long as the current to be measured are small and at low voltage, the direct method of connecting the instruments and relays in the circuits is convenient and adequate.
+Current Transformer is an instrument by which we can easily measure high voltage current and also use for protecting the line.
+As long as the current to be measured is small and at low voltage, the direct method of connecting the instruments and relays in the circuits is convenient and adequate.
 If the currents exceeding several hundreds of amperes have to circulate continuously through the instruments and relays their design becomes more complicated and expensive.
 Still more difficulties arise when the current to be measured is at a voltage in excess of 1000 volts.

 The following equation applies to an ideal current transformer: